 - Slats can also be used to control privacy.
 Alternatively, if you opt for a tier-on-tier style, you can keep the bottom section closed so nobody can see inside and the top open to let in natural sunlight

 - Because bay windows are so large, they can be a bit chilly.
-Shutters offer an extra layer of ventilation which will keep your house nice and warm
+Shutters offer an extra layer of insulation which will keep your house nice and warm

 - Unlike curtains and blinds, shutters are made to measure to follow the shape of your window.
 This means that you don’t have to worry about losing this space when you close them